invenus-dev/frontend-lint/README.md

 All projects reside individually in a folder of this repository.

-In the root level, we only have a `.nvmrc` file which fixes Node to version 16, and this Readme file.
+In the root level, we only have:
+- a `.nvmrc` file which fixes Node to version 16,
+- a `.prettierrc` file with prettier defaults,
+- this Readme file.

+## Install steps on custom projects

+### Prettier
+- We use prettier only as a IDE part now, you can install an official plugin into your IDE
+- a `.prettierrc` file needs to be present and set as default IDE formatter

+### ESLint

+**Non-typescript** - install as